The French Connection (ice hockey): History

 The trio led the Sabres to the Stanley Cup playoffs every full season they were together, except the 1973–73 season when Perreault suffered a broken leg and only played in 55 games.
 The impact of the combination was obvious as the team began the first full season of the French Connection era with a ten-game unbeaten streak; the team made the playoffs for the first time in the history of the franchise and the three members of the French Connection were the team's three leading scorers.
 The team suddenly went unbeaten in their first 21 home games, while setting a record for post 1967 expansion teams by recording a home winning streak of 12 and while going unbeaten in New York state for 25 games including one win at Nassau Coliseum and three at Madison Square Garden.
 Their first playoff appearance during their first full season together (1972–73) was not only the franchise's first playoff appearance, but the series also marked history as the only NHL playoff series with brothers (Ken Dryden and Dave Dryden) as opposing goaltenders.
 In the first game of the series, both goaltenders were chosen as being among the three stars of the game.
 During the 1974–75 NHL season, all members of the trio were selected to play in the NHL All-Star game; they all finished among the top ten in league scoring, and they led the team to a tie for first place in the regular season standings.

-Among their postseason highlights was the May 20, 1975, game three of the 1975 Stanley Cup Finals.
+Among their postseason highlights was the May 20, 1975, game three of the 1975 Stanley Cup Final.
 This game, known as the fog game, was memorable because Buffalo Memorial Auditorium had no air conditioning and the arena temperature matched the 90 degree outdoor temperature, which caused fog to shroud the ice surface.
 During the overtime, play was delayed seven times due to fog on the ice surface at the Buffalo Memorial Auditorium.
 The players were instructed by Flyers coach Fred Shero and Sabres coach Floyd Smith to shoot whenever possible because of the impaired goaltender vision.
 Eventually, the French connection combined to score a Martin to Perreault to Robert game-winning goal.
 This came after the French Connection swarmed Flyer goalie enabling Bill Hajt to knock in a Rick Martin rebound to send the game to overtime.

 The 1975–76 season would also be memorable for the trio and the franchise.
 On January 4, 1976, the Sabres hosted part of the two-team eight-game NHL tour by the opposing the Soviet Wings.
 The Sabres handed the Russians the first of only two defeats on the tour.
 The French Connection contributed four goals and five assists to a 12–6 victory.
 The night marked the worst defeat by a Russian hockey team in international competition.